Dalziel & Pow

 5-8 Hardwick Street, London, EC1R 4RG

-Over the past thirty years, Dalziel & Pow have established themselves as the most important design agency in the UK, with a global reach and a world class portfolio.
+Over the past forty years, Dalziel & Pow have established themselves as the most important retail design agency in the UK, with a global reach and a world-class portfolio.

 They also regularly rank in our top 5 global retail design agencies, when we are asked to recommend agencies by our clients.

-Running through their portfolio is like taking a walk up any UK High Street, what with Argos, BHS, Currys, Debenhams, HMV, JD Sports, John Lewis, Oasis, Primark, Next, River Island, Timberland and Topshop, all having had the D&P treatment, many of them as long term clients.
+Running through their portfolio is like taking a walk up any UK High Street, what with Argos, Boots, Currys, O2, Debenhams, Jigsaw, Primark, Google, Nationwide, Lululemon, Jigsaw, John Lewis, Johnnie Walker, Molton Brown, Oasis, Next, River Island, The White Company, Timberland, Topshop and many others all having had the D&P treatment, many of them as long-term clients.

-Not only have they almost single handedly shaped the UK High Street, but their influence can be seen around the globe; from Paris in Chile, Mr Price in South Africa and Australia, Lindex in Scandinavia, Vestel in Turkey as well as numerous fashion projects in Dubai and China.
-The list is simply huge.
+Not only have they almost single-handedly shaped the UK High Street, but their influence can be seen around the globe; from Paris in Chile, Mr Price in South Africa and Australia, Vestel in Turkey as well as numerous fashion projects in Dubai, Korea and China.
+The list is simply huge and every year sees a host of amazing new projects for D&P.

-Other projects included a fantastic new concept for the White Company, a redesign of the Timberland Flagship on London’s Regent Street and some amazing digital mapping at the Primark Flagship in Berlin.
+Other projects included a fantastic concept for the White Company featuring some beautiful and engaging moving graphics, a redesign of the Timberland Flagship on London’s Regent Street and some amazing digital mapping at the Primark Flagship in Berlin.

-Of course their most high profile work has to be their flagships for Primark in Boston and in Madrid Gran Via – probably the most amazing digital fashion flagship in the world.
+Of course, some of their most high-profile work has to be their flagships for Primark in Boston and on Madrid’s Gran Via – probably the most amazing digital fashion flagship in the world.

-Just launched is their premium Emporium for Jigsaw, with both design and materials commensurate with the grand surroundings of the newly refurbished St James’ Market.
-In conjunction with Rockar they’ve also added a new digital showroom concept for Jaguar Land Rover in Westfield.
-Sitting alongside the best known fashion brands it’s designed to change how we shop for cars, making it more consumer friendly by demystifying the process.
+In collaboration with Rockar they added a new digital showroom concept for Jaguar Land Rover in Westfield.
+Sitting alongside the best-known fashion brands it’s designed to change how we shop for cars, making it more consumer-friendly by demystifying the process.
+Following this model, they were also commissioned to create concept for VW in Birmingham’s Bullring shopping centre.

-D&P are consumate retail design professionals; combining real creativity across design, branding, digital and Art Direction, with a solid understanding of business realities.
+D&P are consummate retail design professionals, combining real creativity across design, branding, digital and art direction, with a solid understanding of business realities.

 Absolutely first class as ever.